Modules

 Module Insertions

 Module Insertions are a shorthand way of including a module inside another module.
-The effect is as if you had copied the contents of the referenced module into the insertion point; the benefit is that instead of the actual code you just see a reference to the inserted module (great when you are constantly repeating parts of your task ).
+It’s much like if you copy the contents of the referenced module into the insertion point.
+However instead of the module’s contents, you see a reference to the inserted module.
+The key benefits are: